-Try a round of golf at the magnificent Sperone Golf Course.
-It’s a superb course (ranked in the Top 100 in the world) of 18 holes, designed by the famous golf course designer, Robert Trent Jones.
+Try a round of golf at the magnificent 18 hole Golf Course.
+Ranked within the Top 100 in the world, designed by the famous golf course designer, Robert Trent Jones.
 Equipment hire and tuition are available.
 The club also has a bar and restaurant with panoramic views over the straits of Bonifacio to Sardinia.
 A handicap certificate is required.
-The 16th hole has a nautical challenge not to be missed and is surely a test for the best, but if you’re looking for something a little more relaxing, why not simply catch some sun on Petit Spérone Beach (just after the 13th hole).
+The 16th hole has a nautical challenge not to be missed and is surely a test for the best.
+However, if you’re looking for something a little more relaxing, why not simply catch some sun on Petit Spérone Beach (just after the 13th hole).

 Col de Bavella

-Drive inland more than 1200m up to the spectacular Col de Bavella, one of the most dramatic passes in Corsica with stunning views across extensive forest, ocean and mountains, and pay a visit to the surrounding mountain villages in the area.
+Drive inland more than 1200m up to the spectacular Col de Bavella, one of the most dramatic passes in Corsica.
+Stunning views across extensive forest, ocean and mountains, one can pay a visit to the surrounding villages in the area.

-You could also try canyoning or take a dip in a rock pool in the rivers of the Bavella massif.
-There are many walks through the forests to the hidden waterfalls of the Alta Rocca, including Piscia di Gallo, or Cockerall falls.
+For instance, you could also try canyoning or take a dip in a rock pool in the rivers of the Bavella massif.
+There are walks through the forests to the hidden waterfalls of the Alta Rocca, including Piscia di Gallo, or Cockerall falls.

 Domaine de Sperone

 A fabulous six bedroom villa for rent in the prestigious domaine.
 Offering lovely views over the Mediterranean,

-A stunning location for this exceptional house, walking distance to the beach in Pintarella, Sperone
+A stunning location for this exceptional house, walking distance to the beach in Pintarella, Bonifacio.